Privacy Policy

 The specific purpose is established on a case-by-case basis.

-Prospective Merchants
+Prospective merchants

 a.
 Adherence to our legal obligations, particularly as deriving from the Prevention of Money Laundering Act (Chapter 373 of the Laws of Malta) (the "PMLA"), the Prevention of Money Laundering and Funding of Terrorism Regulations (Subsidiary Legislation 373.01 of the Laws of Malta) (the "PMLFTR") and the relevant Implementing Procedures (the "IPs") as may be published by the Financial Intelligence Analysis Unit (the "FIAU").